fr0gsite/FlutterFr0g/README.md

 ## 🎯 About the Project

-Fr0g.site is a **decentralized, open-source community platform** based on blockchain technology and IPFS.
+Fr0g.site is based on blockchain technology and IPFS.
 The Flutter app enables users to share, comment on, and rate content - all without central control or censorship.

 **Key Features:**
 - 🔗 **Decentralized**: Based on blockchain and IPFS